WillukuC/Mysterra/0 - Cosmology/Planes/Travel Between Planes.md

 - Mushroom circles
 - Forest clearings
 - Hollow logs
-<br>Travel to the Faeri is not typically noticed until after the travel has already been done.
+Travel to the Faeri is not typically noticed until after the travel has already been done, since usually the environments around the portal is identical in both the Prime and the Faeri.
 ## The Shadow
-In contrast to travelling from the Prime to the Faeri, travelling from the Prime to the Shadow is usuall
+In contrast to travelling from the Prime to the Faeri, travelling from the Prime to the Shadow is usually done in pitch darkness, such as:
+- Dark caves
+- The basement of an abandoned manor
+- A graveyard at midnight
+Travel to the Shadow, similar to the Faeri, is not typically noticed given the darkness in which the travel is done.